Environmental Protection Agency (EPA).

 iii.
 The behavioral effect of concern were observed only in females on one evaluation time period.

 iv.
 The dose/endpoint is used for acute dietary risk for the most sensitive population subgroup (females 13-49 years old).
-Consequently, there are no residual uncertainties for prenatal and postnatal toxicity.
+Consequently, there are no residual uncertainties for pre- and post-natal toxicity.

 3. Conclusion.
 EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1X.
 That decision is based on the following findings: